Commitment to protecting your personal data

 - Medical quality audits

-Legal Bases for Processing
+Legal grounds for processing

 We process your personal data based on solid legal grounds recognized by Colombian regulations

-Informed Consent
+Informed consent

-- Express Authorization: Written consent for personal data processing
+- Express authorization: Written consent for personal data processing

-- Sensitive Data: Specific authorization for medical information
+- Sensitive data: Specific authorization for medical information

-- Clear Information: Understandable explanation of data processing
+- Clear information: Understandable explanation of data processing

-- Specific Purposes: Consent for determined uses
+- Specific purposes: Consent for determined uses

-Legal Obligations
+Legal obligations

-- Medical Regulations: Compliance with health regulations
+- Medical regulations: Compliance with health regulations

-- Medical Records: Preservation per Resolution 1995 of 1999
+- Medical records: Conservation according to Resolution 1995 of 1999

-- Mandatory Reports: Communication to health authorities
+- Mandatory reports: Communication to health authorities

 Colombian legislation grants you fundamental rights over your personal data that we respect and facilitate

-Right of Access
+Right of access

 You can request information about: